ITU-DASYALab/IoT_course/guides/2025_data_formats_Influx_Grafana.md

 https://influx.itu.dk/iot2025/integration/rec-01.php
 ```

-which you might use (or you may write/configure your own).
+which you might use (or you may write/configure your own, e.g. using node-red, telegraf or any script language of your choice).

 This webhook handles any incoming messages that contain
 a Device ID